 The current LHA rates are available for viewing, and are updated periodically.

 We will consider making payment to the landlord if the tenant can demonstrate that they are unable to manage their financial affairs.
-This may include people with medical conditions, or severe debt problems for example:
+This may include people with medical conditions, severe debt problems or any of the following: